-I am a photographer and visual anthropologist currently based in Stockholm.
-I am currently in the writing-up stages of my PhD after fieldwork in the North of Sweden (Goldsmiths University of London, supported by CHASE/ The Arts and Humanities Research Council).
+I am a writer, photographer and visual anthropologist currently based in Stockholm.
+I am in the writing-up stages of my PhD after fieldwork in the North of Sweden (Goldsmiths University of London, supported by CHASE/ The Arts and Humanities Research Council).

 In my fine art work I shoot entirely on film, 35mm and medium format.
 I like the ways in which the texture, grain, and colours of the given film characterise the images, and I love the magic of the chemistry.
 It brings nostalgia into the grain of the image and it is, for me, what makes photography special.